Updated: Sep 11, 2022

 Feel the Fear and do it anyway

-Holding ourselves back due to fear can double the frustration, especially as we become more aware of the people around us who continuously work on their self-development and move on.
+Holding ourselves back due to fear, can double our frustration, especially as we become more aware of the people around us who continuously work on their self-development and are able to consistently move forwards.

 Say ‘yes’ when fear would normally hold you back.
 Let the fear say ‘no’ but say ‘yes’ anyway and see what happens!

-However, there is the remaining 2% who have a growth mindset (Carol Dweck) and step outside of that comfort zone to test what they are capable of.
+Through her research on ‘Fixed and Growth Mindset, Dr Carol Dweck found that only 40% of the population had a growth mindset and were willing to actively step outside of that comfort zone to test what they are capable of.

 Which group are you currently in?